AlbertBrand/skippyjs/README.md

  - remove dependency on test framework, configure your own
  - js-reporters output
  - only show verbose log messages in debug mode
+ - warn when src/testFiles are included that do not exist

 DONE: